WELCOME

 in which the left hand sounds in active counterpoint with the right hand.

-six preceding movements are woven into a subtly sublime miniature symphonic
+six preceding movements are woven into a subtle miniature symphonic

-sonata allegro, yielding two-thirds of the way through to a bold
+sonata structure, yielding two-thirds of the way through to a bold

 fugato section, which in turn cedes to a quasi-recapitulatory statement and